 How to Wrap Baked Goods for Christmas

 Bakery boxes are go-to for me all year long, but Christmas is most definitely a favorite.
 They’re charming, adorable, and are the perfect container for any of your Christmas cookies and candy.
 I like the 6x6x3 size, but there are a bunch of options depending on what your needs are.
-I find mine on Amazon, usually for less than $1 each–even closer to 75 cents each.
-For an elevated gift box, it’s a great price.
-I prefer this method over using cellophane bags or clear cellophane, and use them if at all possible.
-They make super cute cookie boxes!

 How to Wrap Baked Goods for Christmas

 It’s really the easiest way of all…line your box with parchment paper (or wax paper), stack your treats inside, close the box, and tie a big fat ribbon into a bow or knot around the middle!
 Isn’t that lovely?
-I regularly stock up on ribbon from my local craft store for all different seasons and holidays, so I have it when I need it!
 Treat-filled bakery boxes are perfect for hostess gifts and neighbor gifts all through the season.

 I always keep them on hand in case I need them quickly, or someone stops by and I want to send them home with treats.
 Whenever I do any holiday baking I give some away, so they really come in handy.
 They also work well when boxing muffins, cupcakes, or pastries, since they provide a more stable packaging for when in transit.
 If you have thinner cookies, boxes are also great when you need to pack in layers–just separate by parchment paper.